Hanyu-Xue/cspUTS-CVPR2021/README.md

 # cspUTS-CVPR2021

 ## Introduction
-This is a repo including the code and environment setup in CVPR 2021 compete in white box adversary attack.
+This is a non-commercial repo including the code and environment setup in CVPR 2021 compete in white box adversary attack.
 Our team got 63rd out of 1600 teams in this compete.
 The methods using PGD backbone and combine with the EOT and Auto Step Search.

 Repo contains:
 - Environments setup: the experiments environments are built on Colab.
 (GPU-16G)